PrefectHQ/prefect/docs/guides/deployment/storage-guide.md

 ```
 </div>

-In the example above, the git repository is linked to GitHub.
+In this example the git repository is hosted on GitHub.
 If you are using Bitbucket or GitLab, the URL will match the provider.
 If the repository is public, enter "n" and you are on your way.

-If the repository is private, enter a token that can be used to access your private repository.
+If the repository is private, you can enter a token that can be used to access your private repository.
 This token will be saved in an encrypted Prefect Secret block.

 <div class="terminal">
 ```bash